roy-hopkins/igvm/igvm_c/README.md

 ```

 This builds both the igvm and igvm_defs rust projects enabling the `igvm-c`
 feature.
-In order to keep the C API build separated from the normal build, the
+In order to keep the C API build separate from the normal build, the
 cargo target directory is set to `target_c`.

 The following output files are generated for the build: